 You should contact the Creative Writing Program Director, Ron Kuka, for permission to register.

-Can I take English 695 in the summer or fall semester?
+Can I take English 695 in the summer?

-Students should try to plan their courses in such a way that they are ready to take English 695 in a spring semester.
-If this is not possible it is the student’s responsibility to contact Ron Kuka to see if it is possible to make arrangements to take it in a term other than the spring.
+Students should try to plan their courses in such a way that they are ready to take English 695 in a fall or spring semester.
+If this is not possible it is the student’s responsibility to contact Ron Kuka to see if it is possible to make arrangements to take it in a summer term.

 I wasn't able to register for a workshop.
 Is there any chance for me to still enroll in a course this semester?